-- Establish whether there are any symptoms that accompany the palpitations, such as sweating or breathlessness.
+- Sweating or breathlessness.
 These may be organic or psychosomatic in origin.

-- Enquire about consumption of caffeine.
+- Consumption of caffeine.
 Palpitations may be related in time to consumption but assess daily intake too.
 Tea contains rather less caffeine than instant coffee whilst percolated coffee contains much more.
-Other drinks such as cola contain caffeine, and a brand of drink called Red Bull® contains so much caffeine that if it is taken by a sportsperson who is then drug tested, he or she may well have a level of caffeine that is over the permitted limit.
+Remember other drinks such as cola and Red Bull® contain caffeine.

-- Ask about smoking.
+- Smoking history.
 The level of nicotine in cigars tends to be rather higher than in cigarettes.

-- In young people ask about use of illicit substances, especially cocaine, 'ecstasy' - methylenedioxymethamfetamine (MDMA) - and amfetamines.
+- Consider possible use of illicit substances, especially cocaine, ecstasy and amfetamines.
 High levels of anxiety can also result from withdrawal of sedatives such as benzodiazepines.

 - Ask about general health and well-being.
 There may be great anxiety in the individual's life at present.
 There may be shortness of breath on exertion, loss of weight or gain in weight, with ankle oedema.

-If the patient currently has the palpitations then it is easy to assess the rate and regularity of the pulse and to get an ECG to confirm the diagnosis.
+If the person currently has the palpitations then it is easy to assess the rate and regularity of the pulse and it may be possible to obtain an immediate ECG to confirm the diagnosis.
 However, this is unusual.
-Nevertheless, it may be possible to gain information even if the patient is between attacks:
+Nevertheless, it may be possible to gain useful information on examination even if the person is between attacks:

-- Ask the patient to hold their arms outstretched in front of them with the palms down and to spread their fingers.
+- Tremor.
+Ask the person to hold their arms outstretched in front of them with the palms down and to spread their fingers.
 A fine tremor may suggest thyrotoxicosis or anxiety.
 Sometimes placing a sheet of paper on the dorsum of the hand accentuates the tremor.